benwbrum/fromthepage/README.md

 Create a database and user account for Transcriptor backend to use.

-Then update the config/application.yml(when repo merge with master braccou) file to point to the MySQL user account and database you created above.
+Then update the config/application.yml file to point to the MySQL user account and database you created above.

 Run